game-node-app/game-node-server/README.md

 ## Docker
 You can use the `docker-compose.yml` file in the root folder to start a local instance of GameNode.
 It will automatically set up a Supertokens instance, the NestJS server, a MySQL database and a Redis instance.
 If you are looking to self-host GameNode (server), this is the easiest way to do it.

-Running with Docker + Docker Swarm is the easiest way to deploy GameNode (server) to production.
-Basically, point your NGINX configuration to the port specified in `SERVER_PORT` in your `.env` file, and choose an appropriate number of instances under gamenode's service deploy section.

 #### Important:
 You still need to set up `.env` file.
 Most of the docker-compose parameters come from it.
 See [Installation](#installation) for more details.